praschetan/mobile-services.en/help/using/home.md

 >
 >The Adobe Analytics Mobile Marketing Add-on SKU is required to enable Mobile Services access to mobile acquisition, deep linking, geolocation, and mobile messaging capabilities.
 For more information, contact your Adobe CSM.

+## Annoucing End of Support for 4x SDKs

+After September 30, 2020, customers can continue to download and use the version 4 SDKs, but there will be no Customer Care support or access to forums.
+The Adobe Experience Platform Mobile SDK (previously referred to as v5) will exclusively support upcoming Adobe Experience Cloud features and functionality.

+Please see end of support [FAQ](https://aep-sdks.gitbook.io/docs/version-4-sdk-end-of-support-faq) for more details.

+We recommend that you migrate to the new Experience Platform Mobile SDK when feasible.

 ## New Adobe Experience Cloud SDK Release

 Looking for information and documentation related to the Adobe Experience Platform Mobile SDK?
 Click [here](https://aep-sdks.gitbook.io/docs/) for our latest documentation.